woohoolabs/yang/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 **Woohoo Labs.
-Yin is a PHP framework which helps you to ease the communication with JSON:API servers.**
+Yin is a PHP framework which helps you to make communication easy with JSON:API servers.**

 ## Table of Contents